-Last Updated on December 24, 2023 by Pamela MacNaughtan
+Last Updated on October 17, 2024 by Pamela MacNaughtan

 Are you thinking of driving to Quebec City?
 We love going on road trips, especially within the province of Quebec; so much beauty to be found, foods to enjoy, and quaint French towns to discover.

-important road rules/laws
+Important road rules/laws

 Whether you’re Canadian, American, or from another part of the world, it is important to know (and remember) Quebec’s road rules/laws.

-• Cell phone use: It is illegal in the province of Quebec to hold a cell phone while driving.
+- Cell phone use: It is illegal in the province of Quebec to hold a cell phone while driving.
 You can, however, use your phone hands-free through a Bluetooth device.

-• Driver’s license: If you are driving to Quebec City, but you are not Canadian, you need to have a valid driver’s license in your home country.
+- Driver’s license: If you are driving to Quebec City, but you are not Canadian, you need to have a valid driver’s license in your home country.
 If you are planning to drive in Quebec for six consecutive months or more then you must have an international driver’s permit.
 See here for more information.

-• All passengers must wear a seatbelt: This is a law that carries a fine if you are pulled over by police.
+- All passengers must wear a seatbelt: This is a law that carries a fine if you are pulled over by police.
 Learn more about fines here.

-driving laws that are only in quebec
+Driving laws that are only in Quebec

-• You’re not allowed to drive on private property to avoid a red light – this means you cannot cut through parking lots.
+- You’re not allowed to drive on private property to avoid a red light – this means you cannot cut through parking lots.

-• The left lane is for passing only.
+- The left lane is for passing only.

-• If you’re driving below the speed limit, you must turn on your four-way hazard lights.
+- If you’re driving below the speed limit, you must turn on your four-way hazard lights.
 You’ll notice this a lot during the winter months, especially during a snowstorm.

-• Motorcycles cannot ride side-by-side in a single lane.
+- Motorcycles cannot ride side-by-side in a single lane.

-Police in Quebec tend to be more serious than in other provinces, where you may be able to reason with a police officer in Ontario, it is very difficult to do so when driving in Quebec.
+- Police in Quebec tend to be more serious than in other provinces, where you may be able to reason with a police officer in Ontario it is very difficult to do so when driving in Quebec.
+Our best advice if you are pulled over is the be respectful and be honest – arguing rarely works, believe us, we have tried!

-speed limits
+Speed limits

 Speed limits change depending on the type of road.
 Signs are posted clearly, and regularly so pretending you didn’t see the speed limit will be a hard sell if you’re pulled over while driving to Quebec City.

-• On highways and major provincial roads, the speed limit is 100 km/hr (60 miles/hr), with a minimum speed of 60 km/hr (36 miles/hr).
+- On highways and major provincial roads, the speed limit is 100 km/hr (60 miles/hr), with a minimum speed of 60 km/hr (36 miles/hr).

-• On minor provincial roads, the speed limit is 80 km/hr (48 miles/hr)
+- On minor provincial roads, the speed limit is 80 km/hr (48 miles/hr)

-• When driving in villages, towns, and city streets the speed limit is 50 km/hr (30 miles/hr) unless posted otherwise.
+- When driving in villages, towns, and city streets the speed limit is 50 km/hr (30 miles/hr) unless posted otherwise.
 For example, school zones are 40 km/hr (24 miles/hr)

-roadside emergencies
+Roadside emergencies

 Should you have an emergency while driving to Quebec City, the following information may be of use: